-The Halloween-themed fundraising and awareness-raising event is a race with a free costume march and contest in which children, adults and pets can all show off their costumes and share in the fun.
+The Halloween-themed fundraising and awareness-raising event is a USA Track & Field-certified 5K and 10K race with a free costume march and contest in which children, adults and pets can all show off their creativity and share in the fun.
 Spooky Duke is named in honor of Dr. Charles R. Duke, event sponsor and former dean of App State’s Reich College of Education (RCOE).

 What do you think?